Chart Color Schemes

 Recent residential development output has been above average within Birmingham Gardens when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Birmingham Gardens averaged approximately 22 new dwelling approvals annually over the past five financial years, totalling an estimated 112 homes.
-As of FY-26 so far, 17 approvals have been recorded.
-Historically, each dwelling has accommodated around three new residents per year on average between FY-21 and FY-25, reflecting strong demand that supports property values.
-The average construction cost value of these new homes is $264,000, which is below regional norms, indicating more affordable housing options for purchasers.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Birmingham Gardens averaged approximately 21 new dwelling approvals annually over the past five financial years, totalling an estimated 106 homes.
+So far in FY-26, 17 approvals have been recorded.
+On average, 3.2 new residents per year were associated with each home built between FY-21 and FY-25, indicating demand significantly exceeded supply.
+New homes were being constructed at an average expected construction cost value of $264,000, below regional norms, reflecting more affordable housing options for purchasers.

 Frequently Asked Questions - Development